 - Use computers at the library

-Visit one of our locations with your photo ID and proof of address to receive a permanent library card that allows full access to all our services.
+Visit one of our locations with your photo ID and proof of address to receive a permanent library card.

-If your card has been lost or you need a PIN, please call or visit your local library.
+If your card has been lost or you need a PIN, please call your local library.

 AskWCPL is available

 Mon-Fri: 9 AM - 5 PM

 We are not available when the library system is closed for a holiday or inclement weather.